danielneil/Shark-Doc/tutorials/RSI2.md

 ## Backtesting the famous RSI(2) strategy using Shark against BitCoin

-This article discusses backtesting the RSI2 strategy against Bitcoin's entire historical dataset snapped at market close with the yahoo_finance plugin.
+This article discusses backtesting the RSI2 strategy with Shark against Bitcoin's entire historical dataset.

 ### Introduction to RSI2